 Learn more about their experiences:

-The Schools of Education at Syracuse University (SU) and Kenyatta University (KU) in Nairobi, Kenya, have partnered on research projects, doctoral student mentoring, and hosting international conferences since 2000.
-Dozens of Kenyatta University students have gone on to attend Syracuse University for a master’s or doctoral degree.
+The Schools of Education at Syracuse University and Kenyatta University in Nairobi, Kenya, have partnered on research projects, doctoral student mentoring, and hosting international conferences since 2000.
+Dozens of Kenyatta University students have gone on to receive a graduate degree from the School of Education.